 - a.
-Risks related to the financial situation.
+Risks related to the financial and equity situation.

 - b.
 Strategic and operational risks.

 - c.
-Non-financial risks.
+ESG risks.

 - d.
+Criminal compliance risks.

+- e.
 Reputational risks.

 Below, for each of the above categories, we describe the risks that the Group faces in general: